Reddish egret: Behavior

 The reddish egret is considered one of the most active herons, and is often seen on the move.
 It stalks its prey (fish, frogs, crustaceans, and insects) in shallow water, typically near mud flats, while frequently running energetically and using the shadow of its wings to reduce glare on the water once it is in position to spear its prey.
 Due to its bold, rapacious yet graceful feeding behavior and its typical proximity to mud flats, author Pete Dunne nicknamed the reddish egret "the Tyrannosaurus rex of the Flats".

 Breeding

 The reddish egret is a resident breeder in Central America, The Bahamas, the Caribbean, the Gulf Coast of the United States, and Mexico.
 Its breeding habitat is tropical swamps.
 It nests in colonies, often with other herons, usually on platforms of sticks in trees or shrubs.
 These colonies are usually located on coastal islands.
+In Texas, however, these nests are often built on the ground, sometimes on oyster shell beaches.
 These birds have raucous courtship displays.
 They generally involve shaking of the head during the greeting ceremony, followed by chases and circle flights.
-They also involve raising of the neck, back and crest feathers, accompanied by bill clacking, similar to the tricolored heron.
+They also involve raising of the neck, back and crest feathers, accompanied by bill clacking, similar to the tricolored heron (Egretta tricolor).

-According to the Texas Parks and Wildlife Department, there are only 1,500 to 2,000 nesting pairs of reddish egrets in the United States — and most of these are in Texas.
+According to the Texas Parks and Wildlife Department, there are only 1,500 to 2,000 nesting pairs of reddish egrets in the United States—and most of these are in Texas.
 They are classified as "threatened" in Texas and receive special protection.